-- IBL CSR has adopted a multiyear funding approach across its programmes to maximise its social impact and drive sustainable change for the communities it serves.
-It categorises its programmes into two portfolios: - Flagship programmes: The Holistic Rural Development Program is designed to improve the income levels and standard of living of marginalised communities included in the government's NITI Aayog Aspirational Districts Program over a five to 10-year period.
-IBL CSR partners with valuesaligned nonprofits and the government, and plays a key role in designing and implementing these programmes. - Strategic projects: These projects span three to four years in areas such as education, inclusive sports, and environmental sustainability.
+Develop multiyear funder- nonprofit partnerships IBL CSR has adopted a multiyear funding approach across its programmes to maximise its social impact and drive sustainable change for the communities it serves.
+It categorises its programmes into two portfolios: Flagship programmes.
+The Holistic Rural Development Program is designed to improve the income levels and standard of living of marginalised communities included in the government's NITI Aayog Aspirational Districts Program over a five- to 10-year period.
+IBL CSR partners with values-aligned nonprofits and the government and plays a key role in designing and implementing these programmes. - Strategic projects.
+These projects span three to four years in areas such as education, inclusive sports, and environmental sustainability.
 IBL CSR runs them in partnership with nonprofits that have strong community connections in urban and peri-urban areas across the country.

-IBL CSR does not have a fixed limit for core cost coverage.
-For both the strategic initiatives and flagship programmes, it endeavours to understand and cover the costs required to deliver programmes.
+Pay a fair share of core costs • IBL CSR does not have a fixed limit for core-cost coverage.
+For both strategic initiatives and flagship programmes, it endeavours to understand and cover the costs required to deliver programmes.
 When it co-funds projects, IBL CSR encourages partner nonprofits to ask the other funders to cover their proportionate share of core costs.

-- IBL CSR provides both financial and non-financial OD support to its partners. - Financially, it allows nonprofit partners to use a certain percentage of grants towards OD initiatives.
-It encourages nonprofits to have a cost apportionment policy in place so they can seek proportionate support from other funders and thereby reduce the risk that they become overdependent on IBL CSR. - Non-financially, IBL CSR organises workshops, trainings, and webinars for all nonprofit partners to build their capabilities in thematic areas like systems thinking, financial modelling, and monitoring and evaluation.

-- IBL CSR has a strong commitment to gender equity and incorporates inclusivity in all of its programmes and grantmaking practices.
+Invest in organisational development IBL CSR provides both financial and non-financial OD support to its partners.
+Financially, it allows nonprofit partners to use a certain percentage of grants towards OD initiatives.
+It encourages nonprofits to have a cost apportionment policy in place so they can seek proportionate support from other funders and thereby reduce the risk that they become over- dependent on IBL CSR.
+Non-financially, IBL CSR organises workshops, trainings, and webinars for all nonprofit partners to build their capabilities in thematic areas like systems thinking, financial modelling, and monitoring and evaluation.
+Embed diversity, equity, and inclusion in grantmaking IBL CSR has a strong commitment to gender equity and incorporates inclusivity in all of its programmes and grantmaking practices.
 It encourages nonprofit partners to identify the specific needs of women within existing programmes and potential intervention areas.
-It makes a core commitment to support women and girls, people with disabilities, and marginalised and vulnerable communities across its programmes. - To track progress on DEI, it regularly seeks DEI-related data from partner nonprofits.
+It makes a core commitment to support women and girls, people with disabilities, and marginalised and vulnerable communities across its programmes.
+To track progress on DEI, it regularly seeks DEI-related data from partner nonprofits.